WILDLIFE CLINIC OF RHODE ISLAND

 Our clinic is professionally run by trained and licensed staff and volunteers.
 We are prepared to care for a wide variety of species from songbirds to squirrels to salamanders.
 On a daily basis, we intake sick, injured, and orphaned wildlife from members of the public.
 Once here, we assess overall health of each patient, triage injuries, provide appropriate housing and diets, provide supportive care as needed, prepare each patient for return to the wild, and finally release to the wild when each patient meets their release criteria.

+When an animal arrives it is immediately evaluated by one of our licensed staff members and a veterinarian who devise a care and treatment plan for each patient.
 Wildlife rehabilitation is not an attempt to turn wild animals into pets.
-We house the animal in captivity only until it is able to live independently in the wild.
-Fear of humans is a necessary survival trait for wild animals and every effort is made to minimize human contact and prevent the taming of rehabilitation patients.
-This is an elaborate and time-consuming process.
+Patients are maintained in captivity only until they are able to live independently in the wild.
+Fear of humans is a necessary survival trait for wild animals and every effort is made to minimize human contact and prevent the habituation of patients.
+This is an elaborate and often time-consuming process.